jasontbradshaw/amazon-wish-list-total/README.md

 =====================

-A Google Chrome extension that totals up the price of all items in the current Amazon wish list, and displays it unobtrusively below the wish list title.
+A Google Chrome extension that totals up the price of all items in the current Amazon wish list, and displays it unobtrusively on the left side of the screen.

 ![Screenshot](https://raw.githubusercontent.com/jasontbradshaw/amazon-wish-list-total/master/screenshots/screenshot.png)